Pfern/ABSTAT/Day 2 2018/GibbsChallenge.md

 **Step 2.** Dirichlet Distribution - Prior / Posterior Distribution

-* Learn about [Dirichlet ditribution] (https://en.wikipedia.org/wiki/Dirichlet_distribution).
+* Learn about [Dirichlet ditribution](https://en.wikipedia.org/wiki/Dirichlet_distribution).
 For the three-dimensional case we have:

 $$\bteta=(\theta_1,\theta_2,\theta_3)\frown Dirichlet(a_1,a_2,a_3)$$